 Initially, Netflix sought to transform the process, as these thousands of hours each year were arriving in a highly disorganized manner from countless providers and distributors, leading to inefficiencies, delays, and inconsistent quality.
-They decided to establish 42 entry points, each managed by a specialized company like ours.
+They established 42 entry points, each managed by a specialized company like ours.
 These entry points were accredited with a special credential that identified us as “Netflix Preferred Vendors” (NPV), something akin to a sheriff’s star that made us the sole intermediary between Netflix and the distributors.

-The program was created by Chris Fetner, who visited us in 2011 along with two other people.
+The program was created by Chris Fetner, who visited us in 2011 with two other people.
 At that time, our facilities were modest, but they exuded a nerdy atmosphere focused on what we called hyper-video or the convergence of video with multimedia resources.
 Our approach set us apart from other much larger post-production houses they visited in Argentina.

 During the visit, they told us the requirements were good project management.
 They also emphasized in-depth knowledge of video post-production and metadata handling.
 Up to that point, we fit the profile perfectly.
 But then they added that we also needed to create perfect subtitles without the slightest desynchronization.
 I confess that at that moment, the mental castle I had built came crashing down: we had no idea how to create subtitles.